 WHERE TO STAY: Royal Retreat Villa’s Lembongan, Svaha Private Villas Ceningan, Bukit Ancak Lembongan Villa

-Padang Padang (Uluwatu area): foamy surf, striking cliffs, and a little magic for couples.
+Padang Padang and Thomas Beach (Uluwatu area): foamy surf, striking cliffs, and a little magic for couples.

 Geger Beach (Nusa Dua / East Bali): calmer waters, great for families and snorkelling.